bhuminshah/HDFS/ITMD-521/Week-14/README.md

 ![Test 2 result](https://github.com/illinoistech-itm/bshah40/blob/master/ITMD-521/Week-14/images/2.1.png)

-    - In this test we are using file formarts of txt, gzip and bzip and working on with combiner and with intermediate compression
+    - In this test we are using file formats of txt, gzip and bzip and working on with combiner and with intermediate compression
     - As inferred from the image, y-axis is the duration, x-axis is the file formats and different lines show different reducers
     - Here, with intermediate compression the output of the Mapper class is compressed before processing it to Reducer class and with combiner minimal amount of data is passed to Reducer from Mapper thus reducing the shuffle time.